DhirajBhakta/reflections/linux.md

     - But it will miss virtual filesystem mounts like tmpfs
 - Use `df -h` for complete mount info ( incl virtual)

+## dd  | Data Duplicator - Block by Block
+from one device to another device

 ## Inodes
 What?